beans

 This blend is a crowd-pleaser, and it works great both as a straight shot and as the base in a milk drink.

-The coffee was medium-roasted to bring out all of the natural sweetness, making it ideal to recommend to both seasoned home baristas and people new to espresso.
+The coffee was medium-roasted to bring out the natural sweetness, making it ideal to recommend to both seasoned home baristas and people new to espresso.

 The blend is made from 100% Arabica beans and not roasted too dark, which gives it a cleaner finish than many other popular espresso blends that contain robusta.

-On the package, the brand mentions flavor notes such as strawberry, sugar cane, and vanilla.
+The brand mentions flavor notes such as strawberry, sugar cane, and vanilla on the package.
 Out of those, I’d say the berries pop out the most.
-The blend is made up of Ethiopian and Colombian beans, and my guess is that the berry flavors come from a high percentage of dry processed Sidamo or Yirgacheffe.
+The blend is made up of Ethiopian and Colombian beans, and I guess that the berry flavors come from a high percentage of dry processed Sidamo or Yirgacheffe.

 I also liked that the coffee was roasted as soon as the order was made, so the bag I received was still at peak freshness.